 Buy furniture which doubles as storage.
 I’m a bit obsessed with cupboards and

 Shelves can hold more than books.
 I was delighted when we bought our house to find that we had tons of built-ins.
 Then I realized that they were not in the rooms where I wanted to keep books.
 There were also a lot of them which was an issue as when I moved from NY to TX almost a decade ago, I had to make a decision about paying to move my lifelong collection of books.
 I decided to par down what I kept, selected my favorite art, coffee table and business book and sold and donated the rest (all 5,000 of them!
 I read a great deal).
 I have never regretted this decision and now immediately donate anything I would never read again or fiction.
 As I read 97 books last year alone, you can imagine that I could quickly fill up all the shelves in the house.
 But I intentionally choose not to do that.
-Instead.
-I wanted to display a mix of books and collections.
+Instead, I wanted to display a mix of books and collections.
 In my office, I currently have my oil painting supplies on the shelves, as I find them beautiful in their repurposed containers.
+As you can imagine, I am very selective about my office furniture.
+If ever I need privacy in my office I also like to use some folding walls.
+They can make such a difference and can even be used to hide away any distracting excess clutter.
 In the kitchen, I have a collection of white ceramics, which I’ll admit, I didn’t even realize I was collecting until I noticed so much white in what I had and then decided to showcase them.
 Use your shelves for what you want to see, not for what you think you’re supposed to display; remember they’re your shelves.